anandkanav92/NOTES/papers/review-gan.md

 Other design decisions  explained in the study includes the choice of  datasets(4 datasets from simple to medium complexity), choice of the architecture( INFO-GAN same for each model), random seed to make the initial weights in architecture random and computational budget.
 The budget is represented in terms of number of hyperparameters samples available  for the model.

 <b><u>Opinion</u></b>
 The main issue with comparing different gan algorithm is the lack of robust metrics.
-In this study, a good deal of consideration was given to metrics.
+In this study, a good deal of consideration is given to metrics.

 # Results